What is home insurance with flood cover?

 - Damage to electronics, such as TVs, appliances and computers (if damaged beyond repair)

-Some contents insurance policies may also cover high value items like jewelry and artworks, but claim limits will generally apply.
+Some contents insurance policies may also cover high value items like jewellery and artworks, but how much you can claim for each item will generally vary and limits may apply.

 What does flood insurance not cover?